JaneChien-42/DSP-Estimation-of-Pollutants/README.md

 How we collect the data will be introduced in the third part.
 So following goes into details of the models use in the project.

-### Directional Distance Function(DDF)
+### 2.1 Directional Distance Function(DDF)

 DDF is one of DEA models.
-So here we can find the efficiency of each firm with DDF method.
+So here we can find the efficiency of each firm based on DDF.
 With the efficiency, next is to project the raw data to the frontier line, and that is the frontier data we need in the DMP calculation.

 #### Indices
 <img src="https://latex.codecogs.com/svg.image?i" /> : the input